libimobiledevice/libusbmuxd/README.md

 #### Windows

+* Make sure iTunes is installed, which provides the `usbmuxd` service.
 * Using [MSYS2](https://www.msys2.org/) is the official way of compiling this project on Windows.
 Download the MSYS2 installer and follow the installation steps.